ECON 3378 Behavioral Finance and Economics

 The interaction of human psychology, decision making and financial markets in order to understand how human behavior plays a significant role in finance.
 Topics covered include: personal financial planning, corporate finance, and portfolio management within the context of behavioral finance and behavioral economics.
-This course is the same as Business 3378.
+This course is the same as Finance 3378 and [Business 3378].

 The City University reserves the right, because of changing conditions,

 to make modifications of any nature in academic programs and requirements

 of the university and its constituent colleges without advanced notice.

 Students are advised to consult regularly with college and department counselors